accesslab-llc/Invoice-Studio/USER_MANUAL_EN.md

 ### Applying a Template

-1. Click the "Template Management" button
-2. Select a saved template from "Apply Template"
+1. In the invoice edit screen, select a saved template from "Apply Template"
-3. Template information will be automatically filled in
+2. Template information (issuer information and payment information) will be automatically filled in

 ### Editing/Deleting Templates